linuxgurugamer/KaptainsLog/GameData/KaptainsLog/README.md

 # KaptainsLog

-  Quote
-Captain's log, Stardate 43539.1.
+ "Captain's log, Stardate 43539.1.
 We have moved into orbit around Bre'el IV.
-With the assistance of the planet's emergency control center, we are investigating a catastrophic threat to the population from a descending asteroidal moon.
+With the assistance of the planet's emergency control center, we are investigating a catastrophic threat to the population from a descending asteroidal moon.""

 This mod REQUIRES and depends on the ProgressParser mod created by @DMagic.
 I have included a current version of this in the download.